-Of course, it was Rick.
+Of course, it was.
 She believed that like she believed she needed another spell in the cauldron.
-Fae were known to give out common names to strangers.
-Knowing their true names forced them into a kind of slavery or can have the opposite effect, letting them worm out of a debt you incurred like in the case of Rumpelstiltskin.
+Fae gave common mortal names to strangers because knowing their true names forced them into a kind of slavery.

 “I’ve never seen you here before.”
 He reached out and ran stands of her silky, black hair through his fingers.

-He crowded her personal space even more and grabbed for her arm.
+He crowded her personal space and grabbed for her arm.
 “I can show you good time.”